-Our third short project asks you to design or modify a system and to consider how systems function as persuasive and expressive modes of composition.
+This project asks you to design or modify systems and to consider how systems function as persuasive and expressive modes of composition.
 Designing a system involves attention to procedural rhetoric, to the way that processes, rules, and logics make available and constrain possibilities for actions within a system.
-Following Ian Bogost and James Paul Gee, our thinking on systems here is broad and inclusive.
-These authors focus primarily on video games, but they help us think about different types of systems: conceptual, educational, political, religious, economic, mechanical, computer, etc.
+Following Bogost, our thinking on systems here is broad and inclusive.
+He focuses primarily on video games but helps us think about different types of systems: conceptual, educational, political, religious, economic, mechanical, computer, etc.

 Using procedural rhetoric to design a system can be a way of making an argument about how the world works (or how it could, should, or doesn’t work).
 It is also a way to facilitate different types of actions, activities, social practices, and social relations.
 For example, when I design a course about Writing in Digital Environments, I’m making an argument of sorts about how the field works and what sort of practices are important.
 The assignments make available particular experiences, modes of writing, and possibilities for interacting with others.
 Any given system works in this way: systems encourage us to adopt certain types of values, perspectives, behaviors and actions, and relationships.

 For this approach to the project, you would design a new system.
-Following our readings, this system can represent or make an argument about how some aspect of the world works (procedural rhetoric), create a new semiotic domain with its unique set of social practices and codes, or make available a particular sort of experience.
-While you need not be limited by these suggestions, here are some of the main possibilities that come to mind for me:
+Following our readings, this system can represent or make an argument about how some aspect of the world works (procedural rhetoric), create a new system with its unique set of social practices and codes, or create a particular sort of experience.
+While you need not be limited by these suggestions, here are some of the main possibilities that come to mind:

 - Create a game.
+You can produce an actual game using software like Buildbox, Gamefroot, Flowlab, Flickgame, Bitsy, RPG Maker, Scratch, Game Maker, or Construct.
+Alternately, instead of actually making a game, you can sketch out the plans for one.
 Describe your vision for a game in specific detail.
 You could also do this for any other sort of computer program: an app, a social media platform, a piece of software.
 Your design should consider the following sorts of questions: What is the game about?
 What are the rules of the game?
 What sort of decisions or actions do players have to take?
 Is there a narrative or characters?
 What does the game consist of materially?
 Cards, game pieces, game board, etc.?
 If it’s a video game, what does it look like?
-You should also explain the rationale behind the game.
-Why did you design it this way?
-What did you hope to express, communicate, or achieve?
+In addition to describing the game, you should also produce some sort of multimodal element.
+This could include images or visuals, game pieces or cards, or anything else along these lines.

 - Design an institution or organization.
 This approach involves thinking about how institutions (educational, political, economic, religious) and organizations (student organizations, community organizations, volunteer organizations, charity organizations) function as systems.
 Your design should consider the following sorts of questions: What do you want to achieve through this institution or organization?
 How does this institution or organization embody a departure and improvement upon existing institutions and organizations?
 What values, priorities, and assumptions motivate the thinking behind this institution or organization?
 What does participation in this institution or organization entail?
 What practices and activities do people engage in?
 What rules, logics, and processes guide these practices?
 Your thinking on the institution or organization should also have a visual design component.
 What would this institution or organization look like?
 Think about possible points of comparison here – existing universities, capitols and palaces, churches and temples, etc. How does the visual and material manifestation of the institution or organization complement it conceptually?